casterbn/QtCompile/library/home-Index Page.md

 ## Update

 ### 2020.2.1
-I am switching CentOS 8, for both Android builds and WebAssembly builds.
+I have switched to CentOS 8 for both Android builds and WebAssembly builds.
 For now only 5.14 series is built successfully and uploaded.
 CentOS 7 and Ubuntu 16.04 environment has been destructed.

 Upload Qt 5.14.1 Series.
+Rebuild all Linux hosted Android builds and WebAssembly builds, using CentOS 8.
+Since there is no host tools in OpenSSL packages, most of the OpenSSL packages are not rebuilt.

 ### 2020.1.16
 Recompress the Qt 5.6 static full packages due to a script bug which causes the missing of OpenSSL libraries.